Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The nervous system is comprised of two major subdivisions, the central nervous system (CNS) and the peripheral nervous system (PNS).

 Central Nervous System

-The CNS includes the brain and spinal cord .
-The CNS has various centers that integrate all the sensory and motor information in the body.
-These centers can be broadly subdivided into lower centers, including the spinal cord and brain stem, that carry out essential body and organ-control functions and higher centers within the brain that control more sophisticated information processing including our thoughts and perceptions.
+The CNS includes the brain and spinal cord along with various centers that integrate all the sensory and motor information in the body.
+These centers can be broadly subdivided into lower centers, including the spinal cord and brain stem, that carry out essential body and organ-control functions and higher centers within the brain that control more sophisticated information processing, including our thoughts and perceptions.
 Further subdivisions of the brain will be discussed in a later section.

 By convention, a cluster of neuron cell bodies in the gray matter of the brain or spinal cord is called a nucleus, whereas a cluster of neuron cell bodies in the periphery is called a ganglion.
 However, there are a few notable exceptions to this rule, including a part of the brain called the basal ganglia, which will be discussed later.

 Peripheral Nervous System